cirillojon/ChessAI/README.md

 To use the sequential implementation instead of the parallel, simply uncomment this line, and comment line 505, where the parallel code is called.
 To switch back, simply reverse these steps

+## The old-code folder:
+This folder contains the parallel alpha-beta code we made before applying it to a chess game.
+This version of the code was much slower than the sequential, and underwent many changes.

 ## The Results of our experiment:

 ![Results](Results-Graph.jpeg)